siyans56/twitter-contest-bot/README.md

 3: Using Notepad (recommended) or your preferred editor open config.json.
 Fill in with your credentials.
 For information on how to get Twitter Creds: http://docs.inboundnow.com/guide/create-twitter-application/

 4: Then run main.py.
-(Double click on file or python main.py in command prompt)
+(Double click on file or main.py in command prompt)

 Alternatives